quantinium3/obsidian/quantinium/University/Data_Mining/Module_1/OLAP.md

 - **Use Case**: Mixed needs—fast dashboards plus deep, detailed analysis.

 #### 4. DOLAP (Desktop OLAP) – Less Common
-- **How It Works**: Lightweight OLAP on a user’s local machine, often with a small data subset downloaded from the warehouse.
+- Lightweight OLAP on a user’s local machine, often with a small data subset downloaded from the warehouse.
-- **Pros**: Portable, good for offline analysis.
+- Portable, good for offline analysis.
 - **Cons**: Limited by local resources, not suited for big data.
 - **Tools**: Early tools like Cognos PowerPlay.